DTJF/nettobac/src/doc/_z_ChangeLog.md

 There's a similar solution called [SNC](http://www.freebasic.net/forum/viewtopic.php?p=206316#p206316).
-Here're the differences between both packages (effective Oct.
+Here're the differences between both packages (vs. \Proj-0.0.0, SNC has no version number yet, effective Nov.
 2015):

-- \Proj uses a syntax similar to the FB keywords (`Open`, `Put`, `Get`, `Close`)
+- \Proj uses a syntax similar to the FB keywords (`nOpen`, `nPut`, `nGet`, `nClose`)

-- the source is separated in *.bi and *.bas files (for usage in build management systems)

-- the source is fully documented in Doxygen style

 - the source is reduced to the essentials

-  - GetErrr functions removed, error message is a public ZSTRING PTR now (zero in case of no error)
+  - GetErrr functions removed, instead n2bFactory.Errr indicates an error and contains the message (zero in case of no error)
-  - `CanPut` and `CanGet` functions removed, features integrated in `Get` and `Put` methods
+  - `CanPut` and `CanGet` functions removed, features integrated in `nGet` and `nPut` methods, parameter `ReTry` defends against endless loops
-  - `Get` returns a STRING now, syntax similar to FB `GET #...` statement
+  - `nGet` returns a STRING now, syntax similar to FB `GET #...` statement
-  - method `GetConnection` renamed by `Open`
+  - method `GetConnection` renamed by `nOpen`

 - additional features

-  - `n2bFactory` collects a list of opened connections, automaticaly closing them in the destructor
+  - the instances collect a list of opened connections, automaticaly closing them in the destructor

-  - new method `Close` for manual closing a connection
+  - new method `nClose` for manual closing a connection

+- instead of one file `snc.bi` there're `nettobac.bi` and `nettobac.bas` (for usage in build management systems)

+- `snc_utilities.bas` renamed to `nettobac_http.bas`, new function httpLoad(), mime type handled as bit mask

-- additional `example_server.bas` and demo[12].htlm files
+- additional `example_server.bas` and `demo[12].html` files

+- the source is fully documented in Doxygen style

 # Credits  {#SecCredits}